 MIT Reality Mining Data From the Paper: If you want to reproduce the results from the Betweenness Preference paper, we can provide a reduced and processed version of the Reality Mining data (as well as the code used for the preprocessing) upon request.
-Simply send us an email to firstname.lastname@example.org.
+Simply get in contact with us.
 In order for us to send these data, you will need to acknowledge that you have obtained the original MIT Reality Mining data (and hence the rights to use it) before (see the link above).
 Also, you have to cite the original data source when publishing any results utilizing this data.

 SocioPatterns: A project that collects time-stamped data on human mobility social interactions by sensing face-to-face interactions via RFID tags.
 Available data cover dynamic interaction patterns recorded at scientific conferences, exhibitions and primiary schools.